rangle/standupbot/README.md

 ## Users to ignore

 By default, the standup check will look to poke all members of the channel.
-One last "configurable" thing is the ability to ignore certain channel members - it's actually hardcoded for now because it was a late addition I didn't get to cleaning up.
-You'll see this in the `doStandupCheck` function in `handle-standupbot.ts`, specifically removing UIDs from an array.
-To find those IDs in your channel, use `sls invoke local -f list-standup-users` locally, which references the `SLACK_STANDUP_CHANNEL_PROD`.
-It's a bit hacky, but I wanted to avoid forcing `--stage prod` to scan the right channel.
-Then you can look for the IDs you want to exclude and update the script, then redeploy.
+You can configure to ignore certain channel members by adding their comma-separate user-ids to `REMOVE_FROM_STANDUP` in `prod.env.json` (or `dev.env.json`): e.g. `"REMOVE_FROM_STANDUP": "UEJAC6W8T, BEJ589T8K"`).